HeyTenebrisVenator/Hiper-Fuzz/README.md

 *Rate Limit* - This can be used to bypass some types of firewalls.
 You specify the maximum number of requests per second

+*Save Output* - Is the location were you want to save your output

 When you start a new fuzz, a terminal with ffuf running will appear.

 # HOW TO ADD NEW WORDLISTS?